-The RSU component of the long-term equity incentive further incentivizes our named executive officers to contribute to value creation, with the advantage that RSUs retain value in the face of stock price volatility common to growing pharmaceutical companies in the early stages of commercial operations.
+The RSU component of the long-term equity incentive further incentivizes our named executive officers to contribute to value creation, with the advantage that RSUs retain value in the face of stock price volatility common to growing pharmaceutical companies.
 The RSUs, like the stock option component of the long-term equity incentive, have a four-year vesting period that reinforces our focus on long-term, sustainable growth and serves as a key retention tool.

 Beginning in 2019, our compensation committee added a third equity instrument - PSUs - to the long-term equity incentive for our named executive officers.
-PSUs granted in 2019 vest following a three-year performance period, subject to the satisfaction of the annual or cumulative performance criteria and the executive's continued employment through the performance period.
-In 2020, we increased the mix of PSUs to further align our equity grants with our pay for performance philosophy.
-The chart below illustrates our changing mix of equity over time:
+PSUs granted in 2019 originally vested following a three-year performance period, subject to the satisfaction of the annual or cumulative performance criteria based on Xtampza revenue goals and the executive's continued employment through the performance period.
+In 2020, we increased the mix of PSUs to further align our equity grants with our pay for performance philosophy, with performance criteria related to the relative ranking of the total stockholder return ("TSR") and a combination of the Company's common stock in 2020, 2021, 2022 and the cumulative three-year performance period return relative to the TSR of companies within the S&P Pharmaceutical Select